CorWatts/yii2-markdown-files/README.md

 ```

 Now you can execute `./yii blog/create hello_world`.
 Provide a descriptive snake_cased slug like `my_first_post`.
 It will generate a post template and print out its location.
 Edit this template to write your post.

+### Testing
+Unit tests are included with this codebase.
+First scaffold the testing framework via `composer test-scaffold` (this only needs to be ran the first time).
+The unit tests can then be ran via `composer test` and coverage can be generated via `composer test-coverage`.